safifi-wish/TicTacToe/README.md

 Tic Tac Toe
 ===
 A simple Tic Tac Toe game that can be played between two players on an android device.
-This is a submission to the coding challenge.
+This project was focused on app code architecture.